The Joy Luck Club (novel): Twenty-Six Malignant Gates

 The second section traces the childhoods of the Joy Luck children.
 In the first story, Waverly Jong talks about how she started playing chess, first with her brothers and then with old men in the playground near her school.
 At the age of nine, she becomes a national chess champion.
 She is embarrassed when her mother, Lindo, introduces her to everyone she meets, showing her off like a trophy and seeming to take the credit for her daughter's brilliance.
 This leads to an angry confrontation between the two of them.

 Lena relates the stories her mother told her when she was younger (her great grandfather sentenced a beggar to die in the worst possible manner).
 Lena's family moves to North Beach from Oakland.
 Her mother, who seems restless, delivers an anencephalic child who dies at birth.
 In Lena's eyes, her mother becomes a 'living ghost'.
 The story of their neighbors and the relationship between the mother and the daughter of the neighboring household is also mentioned.

 Rose Hsu Jordan wishes to tell her mother that she plans to divorce her husband Ted.
 She reflects on their relationship.
 She then goes on to relate an incident in which her family (her parents and six siblings) go to the beach.
-Her youngest brother, Bing, drowns.
-She returns along with her mother An Mei to search for Bing, but in vain.
+Her youngest brother, Bing, falls into the ocean when her other brothers fight.
+She returns along with her mother An-Mei to search for Bing, but in vain.

-The last story is that of Jing Mei Woo and the pressure that her mother puts on her to perform exceedingly well in some field (to be a child prodigy).
+The last story is that of June Woo and the pressure that her mother puts on her to perform exceedingly well in some field (to be a child prodigy).
 She begins to learn to play the piano but does not perform well in a concert and stops playing.
-This disappoints her mother because she wanted her to be a great pianist and Jing-Mei shows no interest in being anything else but herself.
+This disappoints her mother because she wanted her to be a great pianist and June shows no interest in being anything else but herself.
 Around her 30th birthday, Suyuan presents her an old piano which she used to play as a child.
-Although Jing-Mei admits she had forgotten how to play the piano, Suyuan encourages her to try again.
-She admits to Jing-Mei that she still has the talent to be a great pianist, but self-doubt holds her back.
+Although June admits she had forgotten how to play the piano, Suyuan encourages her to try again.
+She admits to June that she still has the talent to be a great pianist, but self-doubt holds her back.